 Sublime Text 3 comes in two versions: a free one and a paid one.
 You can choose based on what types of functionalities you need from a code editor.

 It is a lightweight program with a low learning curve.
-It is very fast and flexible, and you can expand it using extensions just like with Atom, VS Code, etc. The price is good considering what it offers.
+It is very fast and flexible, and you can expand it using extensions just like with Atom, VS Code, etc. The price is good considering what it offers and it is what dedicated teams use.

 It has an auto-completion function and syntax highlighting for many different languages.
 You can pay for the Sublime Text Package Control if you want to add a debugger, other themes, and Intellisense to it.